tizonia/tizonia-openmax-il/README.md

 ## How to build ##

-To build and install from source, follow the following steps (Ubuntu 14.04 is assumed).
+To build and install from source, follow the these steps (Ubuntu 14.04 is assumed).

 ### Dependencies ###